 Why do Banks Deny Borrowers?

-Are you ready to grow your business, but do not qualify for traditional bank financing?
 There are a number of reasons a bank will turn down a request for financing, including:

 - Limited operating history